njz3/vJoyIOFeederWithFFB/README.md

 ## What is working?

-Currently, analog inputs for pedals, steering wheel angle works.
+Currently, analog inputs steering wheel angle and for pedals work.
-Force feedback is handled for PWM+Dir mode (pins D9/D10/D11) and two Model 3 driveboards (only Lemans and Scud Race).
+Force feedback is handled for PWM+Dir mode (pins D9/D10/D11) and Model 2 driveboards (only Lemans, I have bad behavior with Model 3 Scud Race).

 Missing effects are emulated by cheating with fast constant-torque commands@5ms (200Hz).
 This allows for full effects to be played on your setup, whatever the underlying driveboard can provide.
 Emulating requires at least the constant torque